Once upon a time, in a kingdom renowned for great works of art,

 and my palace into a dark tower and hid everything with an enchantment.

-and brought upon her a horrific fate that no one could have ever known.
+and brought upon her a grim fate that no one could’ve ever known.

 He wanted to punish her for rejecting him as husband and for her rare beauty,

-so he turned her into a diamond set in an iron rod that he held like a duty.
+so he turned her into a diamond set in a rod that he held like a duty.

 And he increased the number of my days to match his own so I would never die,

-because he wanted to see forever my suffering and hear my despairing sigh.
+because he wanted to see forever my suffering and hear my mournful cry.

 But no one believed him and we were forgotten by the time he died.

-but to recover what I had lost was beyond ordinary means.
+but to recover everything that I had lost was not to be a breeze.

 thus they gave me the power to search for him with my mind.

-for a shield was made to protect the prince from the evil he would face.
+for a shield was made to protect the prince from the evil he’d face.

 And when I sensed you with my mind some short years after you were born,

-I knew that I had found my worthy prince and I would no longer mourn.
+I knew I had found my worthy prince and I would no longer mourn.

 and when you become king, join our two people and make them one,

-for I want you to rule both people as one great nation on earth after I am gone.’
+for I want you to rule both people as one great nation after I am gone.’

 Thus King Leo spoke and thus Prince Felix obeyed with all his heart.